mikaelvesavuori/only/readme.md

 - rewriting file references and doing other magic (via Useref)
 - uploading your site to the interwebz (via Rsync)

+Being is a design collaboration between Mikael Vesavuori and Niklas Persson, based in Göteborg, Sweden.
+Only is not supported by Being, but is frequently updated.
+Feel free to join in the discussion here at Github or email us at contact@being.se if you have any ideas, thought or questions!

 ## Features
 - Design-centric with most standard elements exposed and ready to tweak in the Sass/CSS code
 - Styleguide ready for element inspection/styling, typography, and grids